 There's nothing like eating a warm and freshly baked loaf of bread.
 Usually, in order to enjoy a loaf straight from the oven, you need to spend most of the day making the dough.
-But if you plan ahead and stash some homemade bread dough in the freezer, you're in luck.
-Making bread dough in advance and freezing it for later use saves time and space in the freezer—a ball of dough takes up less room than a baked loaf.
+But if you plan ahead and stash some homemade bread dough in the freezer, you can cut some steps and save time.

-To make a few batches of bread dough, simply shape them into loaves and freeze them for whenever you want freshly baked bread.
+To plan ahead, make a few batches of bread dough, shape them into loaves, and freeze them for whenever you want freshly baked bread.
 You can also consider giving frozen dough loaves away as gifts to family and friends.
 That way, they can enjoy a fresh loaf without having to make homemade dough themselves.

-How to Keep Yeast Bread Dough Fresh
+How to Freeze Bread Dough

-When making bread dough for freezing, make sure to mix the bread according to the recipe’s instructions, but be sure to add twice as much yeast.
+When making bread dough for freezing, make sure to mix the bread according to the recipe’s instructions but add twice as much yeast.
 This is to compensate for the yeast that will die off in the freezing process.
 Additionally, you want to ensure that you use only active dry yeast—not fast-acting yeast.

 - Let the bread go through its first rise, as most yeast bread goes through two rises.
 Allow the bread to rise in a greased bowl as per recipe instructions.